saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

 First we used `findall`.
 This gave us a list with information on individual OSPF neighbors.
 After this, we used `find` to get the exact information we needed from every individual neighbor.
 We finished up showing how to get the information for multiple devices.

-Using Python and working with the Junos OS API has always been immensely satisfying to me.
+Working with the Junos OS API has always been immensely satisfying to me.
 I hope this article gave you some insights and ideas on how to get started.